 “My years as a CMU student provided me with an exceptional education and the foundation that I needed to build a successful career and to become an entrepreneur,” Bess said.
 “Letty and I are honored to be part of Dietrich College’s future as its tremendous faculty guide the agenda for a modern liberal arts education and create exceptional scholars.”

 From creative writing and neuroscience to behavioral economics and bioethics, the Dietrich College is home to nine departments and programs as well as research centers that often cross disciplines, allowing the school’s world-class faculty and students to investigate and solve real-world problems.

-Among its world-class faculty are nine fellows of the American Association for the Advancement of Science, nine members of the American Academy of Arts and Sciences, four members of the National Academy of Sciences, two members of the National Academy of Medicine and one member of the National Academy of Education.
-Its students are from every corner of the world, are trained in a wide array of disciplinary approaches and focus on research centered on humanity.
+Among its faculty are nine fellows of the American Association for the Advancement of Science, nine members of the American Academy of Arts and Sciences, four members of the National Academy of Sciences, two members of the National Academy of Medicine and one member of the National Academy of Education.
+Its students hail from every corner of the world and train in a wide array of disciplinary approaches while focusing on research centered on humanity.

-Scheines, a professor of philosophy and champion for interdisciplinary research, was installed as dean of the Dietrich College in the summer of 2014, after spending nine years leading CMU's Department of Philosophy.
+Scheines, a professor of philosophy and champion for interdisciplinary research, was installed as dean of the Dietrich College in summer 2014 after spending nine years leading the Department of Philosophy.
 He first joined the faculty at CMU in 1990.